mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 ## Snapshots

 By now you've probably heard of [Jest snapshot tests](https://jestjs.io/docs/en/snapshot-testing) and why they are useful for various reasons.
 To use them within GitLab, there are a few guidelines that should be highlighted:

-- Treat Snapshots as code
+- Treat snapshots as code
-- Don't think of a Snpashot file as a Blackbox
+- Don't think of a snapshot file as a Blackbox
 - Care for the output you put into a Snapshot, otherwise, it's not providing any real value.
 This will usually involve reading the generated snapshot file as you would read any other piece of code

-Think of a Snapshot test as a simple way to store a raw `String` representation of what you've put into the item being tested.
+Think of a snapshot test as a simple way to store a raw `String` representation of what you've put into the item being tested.
 This can be used to evaluate changes in a component, a store, a complex piece of generated output, etc. You can see more in the list below for some recommended `Do's and Don'ts`.
-While Snapshot tests can be a very powerful tool but they are meant to supplement, not to replace unit tests.
+While snapshot tests can be a very powerful tool.
+They are meant to supplement, not to replace unit tests.

+Jest provides a great set of docs on [best practices](https://jestjs.io/docs/en/snapshot-testing#best-practices) that we should keep in mind when creating snapshots.

 ### How does a Snapshot work?

 A snapshot is purely a stringified version of what you ask to be tested on the lefthand side of the function call.
 This means any kind of changes you make to the formatting of the string has an impact on the outcome.
 This process is done by leveraging serializers for an automatic transform step.
-For Vue this is already taken care of by leveraging the `vue-jest` package which offers the proper serializer.
+For Vue this is already taken care of by leveraging the `vue-jest` package, which offers the proper serializer.

 Should the outcome of your spec be different from what is in the generated snapshot file, you'll be notified about it by a failing test in your test suite.

-Find all details in Jests official documentation [https://jestjs.io/docs/en/snapshot-testing](https://jestjs.io/docs/en/snapshot-testing)
+Find all the details in Jests official documentation [https://jestjs.io/docs/en/snapshot-testing](https://jestjs.io/docs/en/snapshot-testing)

 ### How to take a Snapshot